 Preventive Dentistry Protecting Kernersville Smiles

 A daily oral hygiene routine is paramount to good dental check-ups.
 Brushing, flossing, and dental rinses are recommended to meet your dental health requirements.
-Let Dr. Walker and her dental hygiene team answer any concerns you may have about your oral hygiene!
+Let Dr. Walker and his dental hygiene team answer any concerns you may have about your oral hygiene!
 Make your appointment today!
 For residents in Kernersville, Winston-Salem, Greensboro, High Point, and surrounding towns, we provide general dentistry.
 If you need regular checkups, periodontal therapies, or other dental services, contact us!

 Dental Checkups & Cleanings